germanolleunlp/react-training/README.md

   }

   render() {
+    // 1.
+Missing () between return statement
+    // 2.
+React component should return only ONE DOM's element, here you are returning
+    // first a <div> and the two others components outside.
+    // You need wrap all of this in one single element.
+    // 3.
+Use className instead of class to defined CSS's class selectors
+    // 4.
+The correct way to use 'ref' is to create one ref in the constructor
+    // with `this.container = React.createRef()` and the add the reference here
+    // <div ... ref={this.container}>
     return <div class="content-container" ref="container">
             {
+              // Missing () between if/else, 'error' and 'data', should be used by
+              // 'this.state'
               if (!!error) {
                 <p>Sorry - there was an error with your request.</p>
               }
+              // Missing ()
               else {
                 <p>data</p>
               }
             }
           </div>

+          // <Button> looks like a React's component, but is not declared,
+          // instead you can use the native <button>
           <Button onClick={this.onDisableDelay}>Disable request delay</Button>
+          // In this version of react is not necessary bind the function.
+          // Also, in newer versions of react you can avoid this defining your methods as
+          // arrow functions, for example:
+          // click = () => { .. }
           <Button onClick={this.click.bind(this)}>Request data from endpoint</Button>
   }
 }

+// The for 'displayName' is to set a different name for debugging purposes.
+// Also the 'name' be default is inferred from the name of the function, in this case
+// the class component's name, 'ShowResultsFromAPI', and is the same as the given name,
-ShowResultsFromAPI.displayName = {
+// completely redundant here ShowResultsFromAPI.displayName = {
   name: "ShowResultsFromAPI"
 };
 ShowResultsFromAPI.defaultProps = {
   apiQueryDelay: 0
 };

+// In this version of React and +, the propTypes was removed from React,
+// you need to import them:
+// import PropTypes from 'prop-types';
+// and then define the propTypes like:
+// ShowResultsFromAPI.propTypes = {
+//   apiQueryDelay: PropTypes.number
+// };
 ShowResultsFromAPI.propTypes = {
   apiQueryDelay: React.propTypes.number
 };

-export ContentContainer;
+// ContentContainer is not defined, instead you need to export the ShowResultsFromAPI export ContentContainer;

+// If this component will be used as root, you need to add it to the DOM, like:
+// ReactDOM.render(<ShowResultsFromAPI apiQueryDelay={1000}/>, document.getElementById("root"));
 ```